 If you’re interested in a new car, be sure to mention that you are a new college graduate.
 Most auto manufacturers offer special incentives for college grads, including special financing rates, delayed first payment, and cash rebates (typically around $500).

-Does having good credit make you a better driver?
+- Auto Insurance: Does having good credit make you a better driver?
 Insurance companies think so.
-More than 90 percent of auto insurance companies use credit data when determining insurance rates and terms for customers.
+More than 90% of auto insurance companies use credit data when determining insurance rates and terms for customers.
 The better your credit, the lower your auto insurance rates are likely to be.
-That's all the more reason to keep your credit record as shiny and blemish-free as possible.
+That’s all the more reason to keep your credit record as shiny and blemish-free as possible.

-And finally,your credit can even affect your cell phone bill.
+- Cell Phone Providers: And finally, your credit can even affect your cell phone bill.
 Cell phone companies check your credit score before granting you a service contract.
-If you've got banged-up credit, you may have to pay extra for a service plan or put down a big down payment.
+If you’ve got banged-up credit, you may have to pay extra for a service plan or put down a big down payment.
 And some cell phone contracts allow the company to review customer credit.
-If so, your cell phone company could be eyeing your credit at any time.